Opinion | Stop saying Trump has a ‘new tone.’ Here’s what we’re really getting.

 And they still do.
 Trump may have the approval of only 42 percent of the American public, but the fact that it’s more than 4 percent should make us fear for our future, even if he loses to Joe Biden in a rout.

-That’s the unavoidable conclusion as we watch this campaign wind down.
-If Trump loses, it will be cause not for joy or celebration or a renewal of hope, but simply a relief.
+That’s the unavoidable conclusion as this campaign winds down.
+If Trump loses, it would be cause not for joy or celebration or a renewal of hope, but simply a relief.

 There’s one favor Trump could do the nation if that is the outcome: to depart with some modicum of dignity.
-But we all know he won’t.
+But we all know he can’t.
 There is no “new tone” and no better Trump.

 There is only the Trump we have seen and suffered through for four years.
-He is a creature of resentment and rage, and that’s how he will go, with a tirade of bitterness about rigged votes, leaving behind him a cloud of poison we’ll be forced to breathe for years to come.
+He is a creature of resentment and rage, and that’s how he will go whenever the time comes, with a tirade of bitterness about rigged votes, leaving behind him a cloud of poison we’ll be forced to breathe for years to come.